Malcolm McLaren: Other artists

 McLaren was approached by Adam Ant to manage Adam and the Ants following their debut album release in late 1979.
 Shortly thereafter, three members of the band left to form Bow Wow Wow under McLaren's management.
-McLaren continued to manage Ant as he found new band members for Adam and the Ants and worked on a new sound and also advised the Slits and Jimmy the Hoover.
+McLaren continued to manage Ant as he formed a new lineup of the Ants and also advised the Slits and Jimmy the Hoover.

-The members of Bow Wow Wow also promoted clothing designed by McLaren and Westwood, and he embroiled the group in such controversies as plans to publish a magazine to be titled Chicken, to celebrate sex between individuals under the age of consent.
+The members of Bow Wow Wow were dressed in clothing designed by McLaren and Westwood, and he embroiled the group in such controversies as plans to publish a magazine titled Chicken, to celebrate sex between individuals under the age of consent.

 Solo music career

-In 1983, McLaren released Duck Rock, an album that, in collaboration with producer and co-writer Trevor Horn and the World's Famous Supreme Team (a duo of hip hop radio disc jockeys from New York City who hosted a hip hop and classic R&B show on WHBI 105.9 FM and were among the first DJs to introduce the art of scratching to the world), mixed up influences from Africa and the Americas, including hip hop.
-The album helped bring hip hop to a wider audience.
-Two of the singles from the album ("Buffalo Gals" and "Double Dutch") became top-10 hits in the UK, with "Buffalo Gals" a minor hit in some major cities in the US.
+In 1983, McLaren released Duck Rock, an album that, in collaboration with producer and co-writer Trevor Horn and the World's Famous Supreme Team (a duo of hip hop radio disc jockeys from New York City who hosted a hip hop and classic R&B show on WHBI 105.9 FM and were among the first DJs to introduce the art of scratching to the world).
+This mixed up influences from Africa and the Americas, including hip hop.
+The album helped bring hip-hop to a wider audience.
+The singles "Buffalo Gals" and "Double Dutch" became top-10 hits in the UK, with the former also a minor regional hit in the US.

-In 1984 McLaren turned to electronic music and opera on the single "Madame Butterfly", which reached No.13 in the UK and No.16 in Australia.
+In 1984 McLaren turned to electronic music and opera on the single "Madame Butterfly", which reached No. 13 in the UK and No. 16 in Australia.
 The producer of the single, Stephen Hague, became much sought after following his work with McLaren on the LP Fans.